funtester/funtester/README.md

 ### Documentation

 > Documentation was migrated from Assembla.
 Most of it is in Textile format.
-Some links could be broken.
+Some links can be broken.

 #### Using Funtester
 * [Adopted File Extensions](https://github.com/funtester/funtester/blob/master/doc/FILE-EXTENSIONS.textile)